 Jim Beaver <firstname.lastname@example.org>

 How Long Can a Man Hunt Something That's Already Dead?

 Did You Know?

-In 1972-73, actor Edward Platt (played "The Chief", in the secret agent parody TV show, "Get Smart" 1965-70) raised enough money to produce "Santee", which was one of the first independent color movies that was shot entirely on videotape.
-Platt saw the many advantages of using videotape rather than film.
-And his crew shot the production with portable TV cameras (Norelco PCP-70 NTSC analog television system & the Philips PC-70 studio color camera) along with the Ampex VR-3000 two-inch portable video tape recorder.
-Once completed, the images were transferred to the 35 mm film format for it's theatrical release.
+(1965)) raised enough money to produce this film, which was one of the first independent color movies shot entirely on videotape.
+Platt saw the many advantages of using videotape rather than film, and his crew shot the production with portable TV cameras (Norelco PCP-70 NTSC analog television system and the Philips PC-70 studio color camera) along with the Ampex VR-3000 two-inch portable video tape recorder).
+Once completed, the images were transferred to 35mm film format for it's theatrical release.
 See more

 Well, do you want to come along and see to their rights?
 They'll get a preacher, and a prayer, and a pine box, all at county expenses, if it means anything to you.

 The UK video version was cut by 4 secs to remove a horse-fall.
 See more

 Music by Don Randi

 & Mark Lindsay See more